Agni Pariksha (1954 film)

-The plot was set to a girl who is an educated young girl who falls in love with Kiriti.
-But the fact that she was married as a teenager poses a hurdle; however, she decides to face her past in order to help her move ahead in life.
+The plot centers on an educated young girl who falls in love with Kiriti.
+However, the fact that she was married as a child poses a hurdle; she decides to face her past to move ahead in life.
 This is one of the earlier romantic film like a typical and regular masala film of Bollywood at that time.
 The film was highly noted for the pairing and chemistry of Kumar and Sen and its outstanding music.

-It is a trend setter for the Bengali industry.
-As to make a modern masala romantic film which is a very audience favor the film at the time the film become an instant blockbuster.
-The film create a record at the box office and become highest grosser ever and collect five times more than its budget.
-The film reached the industry on a new height and the first breakthrough film for Kumar and Sen who both become stars after this film.
+The movie is considered a trend setter for the Bengali film industry.
+As a contemporary masala (a genre of film which mixes multiple genres) romantic film, it quickly gained popularity among Bengali demographics.
+The film reached the industry on a new height and was a major breakthrough film for Kumar and Sen who both witnessed a rise in fame following its release.

 Plot

 The story revolves around Tapasi, a singer who has been married forcefully as a child to an old village zamindar's grandson Bulu.
 Back at home, her parents discover the truth and vow to wipe out every single memory of Tapasi ever being married.
 Years later, Tapasi has now grown up to be a lovely young lady and is in love with Kiriti.
 She introduces Kiriti to her mother, who approves of him, and plans to marry them.
 Things change when Tapasi finds out that she was already been married off in her childhood.
 This creates a conflict as others find out this secret and ostracize Tapasi.
 How will Tapasi and Kiriti deal with this stigma?
 Will they triumph in their love?